The most common question that market technicians get asked daily is, “will the market crash”.

 Opposed to studying the imperfections of the market, we spend most of our R&D time discovering, learning, and “painting the picture” of the PERFECT and IDEAL scenarios of the past, so that we may recognize those patterns if they emerge ‘today’.

-We do encourage defensive “money management” tactics, and provide a reading list for members who are interested in studying the best practices. pH14 Plan members will see links immediately below to the reading list.
+We encourage defensive “money management” tactics, and provide a reading list for members who are interested in studying the best practices.

-With registered members below, we also review historical case studies of sector tops and major market tops.
+Accessible upon registration, we review historical case studies of sector tops and major market tops.